 An appreciation of a currency means that it becomes worth more relative to other currencies.
 It means there has been a rise in the exchange rate.

-For example in recent years there has been an appreciation in the pound compared to the dollar
+For example an appreciation in the Dollar compared to the Euro.

-- US imports are cheaper for UK consumers
+- Imports into the US are cheaper for US consumers

 - US exports are less competitive when selling to the Eurozone

 - An appreciation will tend to reduce inflation – because imports are cheaper and there will be a reduction in aggregate demand (AD)

 - It is likely to worsen the current account on balance of payments